richardswesterhof/WebEngineering19-20/README.md

 ### <a name="getSong"></a> Get Information About Song By Id [GET /{songId}]

-+ Headers
-    + representation (=json OR csv) - specifies the desired representation of the repsonse, if none is specified or an invalid value is given, json is used as the default

 + Parameters
     + songId (string) - ID of the song